-STUDENT SUPPORT SERVICES (SSS)
+Student Support Services (SSS)

-Student Support Services (SSS) is a federally funded program that focuses on first generation-in-college (both parents do not have bachelor's degrees), low-income and disabled students.
+Student Support Services (SSS) is a federally funded program that focuses on first generation in college (both parents do not have bachelor's degrees), low-income, and disabled students.
 Each year, the SSS program provides support to 200 eligible students to increase their retention, graduation, and transfer rates.
-SSS Advisors work closely with students to choose the right classes, solve problems, communicate with instructors and plan for the future.
+SSS Advisors work closely with students to choose the right classes, solve problems, communicate with instructors, and plan for the future.
 SSS participants receive assistance in identifying financial aid options as well as financial literacy training.

-The support services provided by the SSS program include: academic tutoring, financial aid advisement, academic advisement, grade and academic progress monitoring, supplemental instruction, career/major exploration, workshop provision, leadership development, cultural activities, transfer assistance, and priority registration.
+The support services provided by the SSS program include academic tutoring, financial aid advisement, academic advisement, grade and academic progress monitoring, supplemental instruction, career/major exploration, workshop provision, leadership development, cultural activities, transfer assistance, and priority registration.
 Supplemental Grant Aid is also available to students who meet specific criteria.

 Students must be accepted to NFCC prior to being eligible to join SSS.
 A commitment to actively participate in program activities is required.
 Students interested in participating in the Student Support Services program should contact the Student Support Services (SSS) Office in Bldg.
-6, Room 210.
+6, Room 210, call (850) 973-1683, or email studentsupportservices@nfcc.edu.